plippe/blog/_posts/2020-04-01-playing-with-scala-rest-api.md

 The Play Framework made it simple to build a ReSTful API by handling the routing, the JSON conversion, and the HTTP statuses.
 The only thing missing is a proper UI.

-The source code is available on [GitHub](https://github.com/plippe/playing-with-scala-rest).
+If you want to have a look at the full application, the source code is available on [GitHub](https://github.com/plippe/playing-with-scala-rest-api).